AbobaAI/AbobaAI/README.md

 i break my desktop until it looks intentional.
 then i package the chaos so friends can install it in one command.

-if something sharp, purple, and slightly cursed ships from this account — that was me.

 ### stuff i actually pushed